-The Home MultiRoom is the standard bearer for cell phone signal boosters, being made for midsize homes.
+The Home MultiRoom is the standard bearer for cellular amplifiers, being made for midsize homes.
 The main reason we recommend this booster first is that it ought to provide ample coverage for your entire home.

 This is important, since you’re trying to set up a parallel network.
 If you live with other people who are also trying to use some bandwidth, you’ll be competing for that bandwidth on a single network.
 With the Home MultiRoom, you’ll have stronger cell signal for your entire home, and you can juggle both cellular and WiFi to maintain connection no matter what.

-The Home Room exists for a home office setup, with an easy installation and indoor desktop antenna.
-It provides less coverage than the MultiRoom or the Complete, but is cheaper and designed for a single room - just like an office.
-If you live alone, only need better cell signal in a very localized area, or just need that better signal ASAP, the Home Room is your best option.
+The Home Studio exists for a home office setup, it features a compact amplifier with an attached indoor antenna for easy installation.
+The simple design allows for simple placement on an office desk, bookshelf, file cabinet, or any flat surface.
+It provides less coverage than the MultiRoom or the Complete, but it’s more affordable and designed to cover 1-2 rooms.
+If you live alone, only need better cell signal in a very localized area, or just need that better signal ASAP, the Home Studio is your best option.

 Think of the Home Complete as a Home MultiRoom, but with even more power - enough power to cover a very large home.
 If you have one and you want the same benefits of full home coverage, or particularly weak outside cellular signal, you’ll want to upgrade to the Home Complete.

-For more on cell phone signal boosters, here are a few articles:
+For more on cell phone signal repeaters, here are a few articles: